 I started taking 1 ‘Health Aid Fem Probio‘ probiotic capsule every day because after researching, I found that active bacterial cultures are known to support digestive health and that they also have a crazy amount of health benefits, especially if you’re a woman.
 I’ve tried a few probiotic brands over the past year and this is without a doubt the best one.
 The reviews are amazing, the capsules are vegetarian/vegan & there are 50 billion probiotic cultures from 12 strains in each capsule.
 I was taking capsules from Holland & Barrett, but find that Health Aid Fem Probio is also the best value for the amount of probiotic cultures in each capsule compared to others.
 Probiotics can:

 I can’t stress enough how much this has helped me, I feel so much better & I’ve spoke to a few other women who have also now cured their IBS by taking probiotics!
 I will never stop taking these probiotics now, that’s how much difference they’ve made in my life.
+And if you are going to take them, just remember not to drink anything hot before or after as the heat can kill the live bacteria in the capsules, making them pretty much useless!

 2. Drink raw apple cider vinegar

 There are lots of claims that drinking raw apple cider vinegar can do wonders to your body because of its antimicrobial properties due to its acid content.
 Many of the claims suggest drinking raw apple cider vinegar can help with constipation, heart burn, cure vaginal candida infection & has anti-inflammatory properties, however many of these claims are not backed by scientific proof.
 But if you want to add raw apple cider vinegar to your diet, try mixing 1 or 2 tablespoons into a glass of water and drink it before your meals.
+Or you can try Apple Cider Vinegar Vegan Capsules with your daily vitamins if that’s easier for you.

 3. Drink plenty of water